 Doctoral candidate examines how mobile technology may enhance the value and quality of health care

-Editor’s note: This story was first published in spring 2012 during Katherine Kim's second year of a four-year doctoral program.
+Editor’s note: As of June 2014, Katherine Kim is a graduate of the School of Nursing.
+This story was first published in spring 2012 during Katherine Kim's second year of a four-year doctoral program.
 Since then, her research in mobile health technology received recognition from numerous national and regional organizations including the Healthcare Information and Management Systems Society Northern California Chapter, the National Science Foundation and the Agency for Health Research and Quality.